postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 You can check your usage limits in the [Postman API](https://docs.api.getpostman.com) or [account usage page](https://go.pstmn.io/postman-account-limits).

-## Editing mock servers
+## Editing and deleting mock servers

-You can edit existing mock servers in Postman since version `7.7.0`.
+You can edit or delete existing mock servers in Postman since version `7.7.0`.
 The following properties of a mock server can be updated through the Postman app and web dashboard:

 * Name of the mock server
 * Version tag of the underlying collection